ovn-org/ovn/Documentation/tutorials/ovn-rbac.rst

 ----------------

 1. Set certificate, private key, and CA certificate for the southbound database.
-Configure the southbound database to listen on SSL connection and enforce role-based access control.
+Configure the southbound database to listen on SSL/TLS connection and enforce role-based access control.

    In `machine_3`::